-- D. Using the Town's main operating account and the month selected in Bank Reconciliations procedure #3A, randomly select 5 non-payroll-related electronic disbursements (or all electronic disbursements if less than 5) and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g., sign checks) per the Town's policy, and (b) approved by the required number of authorized signers per the Town's policy. - Performance: Observed the 5 disbursements being processed electronically included evidence of the required number of approvals (two approvals) by persons authorized to disburse funds and authorized signers.
+D. Using the Town's main operating account and the month selected in Bank Reconciliations procedure #3A, randomly select 5 non-payroll-related electronic disbursements ( or all electronic disbursements if less than 5) and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g., sign checks) per the Town's policy, and (b) approved by the required number of authorized signers per the Town's policy.

+Performance: Observed the 5 disbursements being processed electronically included evidence of the required number of approvals (two approvals) by persons authorized to disburse funds and authorized signers.

-6) Procedures Performed on the Town's Credit Cards, Debit Cards, Fuel Cards, P-Cards:
+6) Procedures Performed on the Town's Credit Cards, Debit Cards, Fuel Cards, Purchase Cards (Cards):

-A. Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and Pcards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
+A. Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and purchase cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
 Obtain management's representation that the listing is complete.

 Performance: Obtained all active cards for the fiscal period, including the card numbers and the names of the persons who maintain possession of the cards, and received management's representation in a separate letter that the listing is complete.
-Exceptions: There were no exceptions noted.

-- B. Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period, rotating cards each year.
-Select one monthly statement or combined statement for each card (for a debit card, select one monthly bank statement), obtain supporting documentation, and: - i.
-Observe that there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) was reviewed and approved, in writing, by someone other than the authorized card holder. - Performance: Observed evidence that the statement and supporting documentation was reviewed and approved, in writing, by someone other than the authorized card holder.
+B. Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period.
+Randomly select one monthly statement or combined statement for each card (for a debit card, randomly select one monthly bank statement).
+Obtain supporting documentation, and:

-6) Procedures Performed on the Town's Credit Cards, Debit Cards, Fuel Cards, P-Cards: (Continued)
+6) Procedures Performed on the Town's Credit Cards Debit Cards Fuel Cards, Purchase Cards (Cards): (Continued)

+i.
+Observe whether there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) were reviewed and approved, in writing (or electronically approved) by someone other than the authorized card holder (those instances requiring such approval that may constrain the legal authority of certain public officials, such as the mayor of a Lawrason Act municipality, should not be reported); and ii.
+Observe that finance charges and late fees were not assessed on the selected statements.

+Performance: Observed evidence that the statement and supporting documentation was reviewed and approved, in writing, by someone other than the authorized card holder.

-- ii.
-Observe that finance charges and/or late fees were not assessed on the selected statements. - Performance: Observed finance charges and/or late fees were not assessed on the selected statements. - Exceptions: There were no exceptions noted. - C. Using the monthly statements or combined statements selected under procedure #6B above, excluding fuel cards, select 10 transactions (or all transactions if less than 10) from each statement, and obtain supporting documentation for the transactions (i.e., each card should have 10 transactions subject to testing).
+Performance: Observed that finance charges and/or late fees were not assessed on the selected statements.

+- C. Using the monthly statements or combined statements selected under procedure #6B, excluding fuel cards, randomly select 10 transactions (or all transactions if less than 10) from each statement, and obtain supporting documentation for the transactions (e.g., each card should have 10 transactions subject to inspection).
 For each transaction, report whether the transaction is supported by: - i.
-An original itemized receipt that identifies precisely what was purchased. - Performance: Observed if the transactions from the monthly statements were supported by original itemized receipts that identifies precisely what was purchased. - Exceptions: There were no exceptions noted. - ii.
-Written documentation of the business/public purpose. - Performance: Observed the transactions from the monthly statements were supported with written documentation of the business/public purpose.
-Exceptions: There were no exceptions noted. - iii.
+An original itemized receipt that identifies precisely what was purchased.

+Performance: Observed that the transactions from the monthly statements were supported by original itemized receipts that identifies precisely what was purchased.

+ii.
+Written documentation of the business/public purpose.

+Performance: Observed that the transactions from the monthly statements were supported with written documentation of the business/public purpose.

+iii.
 Documentation of the individuals participating in meals (for meal charges only).

-Performance: Observed the documentation of individuals participating in the meals.
-Exceptions: There were no exceptions noted.
+Performance: Observed transactions for any meal charges and documentation of the individuals participating in meals.